Federal Reserve Bank of Chicago Detroit Branch Building: History

 The building officially opened in December 1927.
 However, by the early 1940s, the branch office had outgrown the building's capacity.
 In 1945, the Federal Reserve purchased lots adjacent to the building, and hired the firm of Smith, Hinchman & Grylls to design an annex.
 The firm's head designer, Minoru Yamasaki, planned the building.
-Construction began in 1949, and by 1951, the eight-story glass-and-marble annex, was opened.
+Construction began in 1949, and by 1951, the eight-story glass-and-marble annex, opened.
 The Modern annex is clearly designed not to mimic the original building, but to make a statement all its own.
-After completion of the annex, the original building was gutted and renovated, and the entire complex was opened in 1953.
+After completion of the annex, the original building was gutted and renovated, and the entire complex opened in 1953.

 In 2004, the Federal Reserve Bank moved to a new building at 1600 East Warren Avenue, leaving the building on Fort empty.
 A developer purchased the building with the intention of creating loft space.
 However, Dan Gilbert purchased the building on January 30, 2012.

+Gilbert began a $12 million renovation which was completed in 2013 and included a revamped mixed-use approach by Detroit-based architectural firm Rossetti.

 In February 2014, the Detroit Media Partnership, parent of the Detroit Free Press and The Detroit News, announced all three organizations would occupy six floors in both the old and new sections of the building.
 The partnership expected to place signs on the exterior similar to those on the former headquarters.
 The move took place October 24–27, 2014.